Despite setbacks, coronavirus could hasten the adoption of autonomous vehicles and delivery robots

 “Delivery robots add convenience and perceived safety without having to trust them with your life, unlike [autonomous vehicles], and therein lies the difference,” said Nisenbaum.
 “Delivery robots will be accepted by society much faster than [autonomous vehicles].”

-Starship Technologies, one of several companies developing autonomous robots that deliver items from local businesses, told VentureBeat that it has observed an increase in order volume in recent weeks but said it is too early to conclude whether it is related to COVID-19.
+Starship Technologies, one of several companies developing autonomous robots that deliver items from local businesses, told VentureBeat that it has observed an increase in order volume in recent weeks but said it is too early to conclude whether this is related to COVID-19.
 On the restaurant side, Starship says there’s been an uptick in interest as cities like San Francisco and New York enact mandatory closures and shelter-in-place orders.

 Nicholas Farhi, a partner at OC&C Strategy Consultants who works with clients in automotive services, thinks the chief challenge will be scaling up the number of delivery robots to meet demand.
 “It’s much easier to hire 100,000 people [as Amazon recently announced it would do] with one-week notice than build 100,000 delivery robots,” he said.